james-ols/hugo/site/content/_index.md

 products:
   - image: img/illustrations-coffee.svg
     text: >-
       CollectionsBase Search.
-This is the core product, build from WordPress and connecting to the CollectionsBase API and repository.
-Featuring one to many services in one aggregation, we can deliver a simple front end search to your Modes or Adlib based collections right up to county and regional aggregations of archive services, HER and museums,
+Built from WordPress and connecting to the CollectionsBase API and repository.
+Featuring one to many services in one aggregation, we can deliver a simple front end search to your Modes or Adlib based collections right up to county and regional aggregations of archive services, HER and museums.
+GIS historic maps, interactive timeline view, gallery view, online exhibitions.
+Extend with e-Commerce shop, connections to Civica and Capita council gateways, events management with Culture24 and ticket sales.
   - image: /img/illustrations-coffee-gear.svg
     text: >-
       CollectionsBase Reader Order Management.
 This is our unique Customer Relationship Management product developed over many years with UK County Record Offices and Archives.

+      Provides Quotation Builder, connection to Civica and Capita council gateways with reconcilliation, document advance ordering, search room booking, reader tickets and integration with ARA Card.
 values:
   heading: Consultancy
   text: >-